ncrowther/greenhouseControl/server/dataservice/README.md

 ### Deployment to code engine on IBM Cloud

-1. Open Git Bash shell from VSC
+1. Open Rancher WSL shell from VSC

 2. Login to IBM Cloud.